hoangduytran/blender-manual/manual/getting_started/installing/linux_windowing_environment.rst

 -----------------

 NVidia GPU
-   Currently NVidia drivers don't fully support features needed for Wayland, graphical glitches and flickering is a common problem, in some cases `crashes on startup <https://projects.blender.org/blender/blender/issues/103999>`__.
+   Currently NVidia drivers don't fully support features needed for Wayland.
+Graphical glitches and flickering are common problems.
+In some cases, there can be `crashes on startup <https://projects.blender.org/blender/blender/issues/103999>`__.
-   This is not specific to Blender so NVidia users may want to use X11 until driver support improves.
+   This is not specific to Blender, so NVidia users may want to use X11 until driver support improves.

 ----